-- Your Social Security number. - Your birth certificate. - Your W-2 forms or self-employment tax return for last year. - Your military discharge papers if you had military service. - Your spouse's birth certificate and Social Security number if they're applying for benefits. - Your children's birth certificates and Social Security numbers, if you're applying for children's benefits. - Proof of U.S. citizenship or lawful alien status if you (or a spouse or child applying for benefits) were not born in the United States. - The name of your financial institution, the routing number, and your account number for direct deposit.
-If you don't have an account at a financial institution, or prefer getting your benefits on a prepaid debit card, you can get a Direct Express[®] card.
+- Your SSN. - Your birth certificate. - Your W-2 forms or self-employment tax return for last year. - Your military discharge papers if you had military service. - Your spouse's birth certificate and SSN if they're applying for benefits.

+- Your children's birth certificates and SSNs, if you're applying for children's benefits. - Proof of U.S. citizenship or lawful alien status if you (or a spouse or child applying for benefits) were not born in the United States. - The name of your financial institution, the routing number, and your account number for direct deposit.
+If you don't have an account at a financial institution, or prefer getting your benefits on a prepaid debit card, you can get a Direct Express® card.
 For more information, visit www.GoDirect.org.

 You must submit original documents or copies certified by the issuing office.
 We must see the original document(s) or copies certified by the agency that issued them.
 We cannot accept expired, notarized, or photocopied documents.
-You can mail or bring them to Social Security.
+You can mail or bring them to us.
 We'll make photocopies and return your documents.